 The Fund Manager, AREIT Fund Managers, Inc., is a corporation, organized under the laws of the Philippines.
 Formerly named AyalaLand Commercial REIT, Inc., the Fund Manager changed its name to AREIT Fund Managers, Inc. on February 27, 2020.
 Its registered office is at 32nd Floor, Tower One and Exchange Plaza, Ayala Triangle, Ayala Avenue, Makati City, Philippines.
 The Fund Manager is a wholly-owned Subsidiary of the Sponsor.
-The Fund Manager has general power of management over the assets of the Company, pursuant to the Fund Manageris main responsibilities are to implement the Company's investment strategies and manage the Company's assets and liabilities.
+The Fund Manager has general power of management over the assets of the Company, pursuant to the Fund Management Agreement dated July 22, 2020, and the Company's investment strategies.
+The Fund Manager's main responsibilities are to implement the Company's investment strategies and manage the Company's assets and liabilities.
 The Fund Manager manages the assets of the Company with a focus on generating steady Rental Income and, if appropriate, increasing the Company's assets over time so as to enhance the returns from the investments of the Company.

 The Property Manager, AREIT Property Managers, Inc. is a corporation, organized under the laws of the Philippines.
 Formerly named Next Urban Alliance Development Corp., the Property Manager changed its name on April 16, 2019.
 Its registered office is at 31st Floor, Tower One and Exchange Plaza, Ayala Triangle, Ayala Avenue, Makati City, Philippines.
 The Property Manager is a wholly-owned Subsidiary of the Sponsor.
-The Property Manager performs the day-to-day property management functions of the Properties pursuant to the Property Manager expiring leases as well as the marketing and promotion of the Properties.
+The Property Manager performs the day-to-day property management functions of the Properties pursuant to the Property Management Agreement.
+These functions include managing the execution of new leases and renewing or replacing expiring leases as well as the marketing and promotion of the Properties.
 In addition, The Property Manager oversees the overall management of, maintenance and repair of the structure and utilities of the Properties; formulation and implementation of policies and programs in respect of building management; maintenance and improvement; secure and administer routine management services, including security control, fire precautions, communication systems and emergency management; and oversee building management operations.